OpenFn/docs/docs/manage-projects/link-to-gh.md

 The workflows that interact with the OpenFn actions will need the repository set up with two secrets used in the github actions:

-- OPENFN_API_KEY: This is your API Key as generated from Lightning and will be needed for authentication
+- OPENFN_API_KEY: This is your API Key as generated from OpenFn and will be needed for authentication
-- OPENFN_PROJECT_ID: This is your Project ID from Lightning this will be used to pull from the lightning instance
+- OPENFN_PROJECT_ID: This is your Project ID from OpenFn this will be used to pull from the OpenFn instance

 9. Add a `config.json` file as below to your repository which specifies your endpoint and paths to project spec and state files.
 Both of these files will be automatically created when you first initiate a sync.

 ```json
 {